 A list of the reformed grounds for possession the government is proposing can be found at: GOV.UK | Guide to the Renters’ Rights Bill.

-The Bill (or Act once in force) also intends to introduce a number of other provisions including:
+The Bill also introduces a number of other provisions including:

 - A Private Rented Sector Ombudsman which landlords must join as well as a Private Rented Sector Database.